thoka/mdtutor/docs/test-data-collection.md

 The script will:
 1. Clone each tutorial repository from GitHub
-2. Detect pathway references in markdown files
+2. Fetch Projects API and extract pathway information from response
 3. Fetch all three API endpoints for each configured language
 4. Save responses with proper naming conventions
 5. Create metadata file with all paths and pathway information